prcalopa/musicae/readme.md

 #### MIDI Export/Import

 Input MIDI notes are interpreted, so in order to export MIDI files with mapping applied you can use a MIDI Channel in Live dedicated to receive input MIDI notes and output the remapped notes/chords.
 Then, record them and save to MIDI file.

+### Install
+1. Cloning repository

+Open terminal and navigate to Max Packages folder

+`cd ~/Documents/Max\ 8/Packages⁩`

+Clone this repository

+`git clone <this_repo_url>`

+2. Download zip

+Copy the downloaded zip to Max Packages folder

+### Use in Ableton Live
+M4L devices are located in ~/Documents/Max/Packages/musicae/devices